Skip to Main Content

 iv) What the form of the final project will be.

-v) Explain how the thesis will approach the topic step-by-step using (i) and (iii) as a guide and taking care to explain what each section does and how each section compliments the one before and after it in terms of building the argument.
+v) Explain how the thesis will approach the topic step-by-step using (i)-(iii) as a guide and taking care to explain what each section does and how each section complements the one before and after it in terms of building the argument.

 vi) Timeline for completion, allowing time for multiple drafts